 Our students explain the engineering and computer science principles involved in making ice cream, designing a bridge and programming a robot, among other things!

-THANK YOU Chief Joseph Middle School, Headwaters Middle School, MSU Engineering Clubs, & WIE Board Memebers for another successful Engineer-a-thon event!
+THANK YOU Sacajwea Middle School, MSU Engineering Clubs, & WIE Board Members for another successful Engineer-a-thon event!
 Stay tuned for information on our 2020 event!

 Engineer-a-thon Activities 2020